What Is a Proof of Concept (POC)? How to Write It with Examples

 At this step, you need to identify the resources and explain how you will use them during your POC.
 To prove the feasibility of your business idea, it is important not to forget to count the time and effort necessary for its implementation.

 Do you have specific tasks in mind?
 How much time will you need to complete them?
+This will let you structure a proof of concept timeline.
 Initial estimations can do you a favor once you've interested the stakeholders, as you can hit them with carefully planned deadlines and person-hour totals.
+Having a clear plan may be equally handy if you're a startup with a small team, too.

 As it is likely to be a pilot project with no preceding evaluations of that kind, the proof of concept stage needs to consider all the factors affecting time and effort estimates and suggest ways to overcome potential challenges and risks.
 Otherwise, you won't have accurate project estimations or timelines, and being realistic is highly important.